huangli712/iQIST/docs/src/ch04/p_beta.md

 **Behavior**

 It is used to determine the system temperature.
-The larger $$\beta$$ is, the slower computation is.
+The larger ``\beta`` is, the slower computation is.

 **Comment**